 The future as I see it

 This blog is full of speculation.
 Why?
-Because I like to imagine things how they are likely to turn – at least the way I see.
+Because I like to imagine things how they are likely to turn – at least the way I see them.

 This blog is the place where I put all my (sometimes-crazy) thoughts into writing.
-I want there to be a trace in order to check what my thinking was in the past a couple of years from now.
-Because the future is happing right now and much quicker than we care to belief.
-And it’s going to be awe inspiring.
+I want there to be a trace to check what my thinking was in the past a couple of years from now.
+Because the future is happening right now and much quicker than we care to believe.
+And it’s going to be awe-inspiring.

 We take things for granted today that seemed unbelievable just a few years ago.
 This blog is written mainly on an iPad on the screen keyboard.
-To my own parents it’s a bit like magic – to touch a screen and move items with the fingers – or toes if you prefer.
+To my parents it’s a bit like magic – to touch a screen and move items with the fingers – or toes if you prefer.
 My kids do not know a world without it.
-It’s all natural to them.
+It’s all-natural to them.

 Join the ride and imagine tomorrow as it is us who will build it.